 - Fruit purees/concentrates —some gel companies use fruit purees and concentrates to sweeten and flavor their products.
 Fructose is the predominant sugar found in fruits, but glucose and sucrose are also present.

-- Energy Smart® --a patented (#4,873,112) sweetener composed primarily of maltodextrin and fruit juice concentrates.
+- Energy Smart® -a patented (#4,873,112) sweetener composed primarily of maltodextrin and fruit juice concentrates.
 The fruit juice concentrates contain fructose, glucose and sucrose.

-- Palatinose® --trade name for isomaltulose, which is an isomer of sucrose.
+- Palatinose® -trade name for isomaltulose, which is an isomer of sucrose.

 Water – Nothing complicated here—water is present in a gel as a solvent for the carbohydrates.
 The amount of water varies slightly amongst energy gels resulting in some having consistencies that are thinner/thicker than others.
 A few gels have begun to use coconut water as a substitute for plain water.

 Acidulants – These are listed on the ingredient label as citric acid, fumaric acid, malic acid and sodium acid sulfate.
 Acidulants are used to bring the pH of energy gels down to safe levels for packaging.
 Citric (the most common acidulant in energy gels), fumaric and malic acids create a tart taste to energy gels, which is beneficial in fruit flavor profiles.
 Sodium acid sulfate is sometimes used with higher pH flavors like chocolate (cocoa powder is alkaline and therefore raises the pH of a gel) because it imparts less tartness to the end product.